DPDK/dpdk/doc/guides/cryptodevs/qat.rst

     lspci -d:37c9

-To complete the installation - follow instructions in `Binding the available VFs to the DPDK UIO driver`_.
+To complete the installation - follow instructions in `Binding the available VFs to the vfio-pci driver`_.

 ..
 Note::